dancullen/gfcpp/docs/Rationales.md

 # Design Decisions and Rationales

 - Don't use std::optional because it's simple enough just to implement our own boolean flag.
+  Moreover, we often wish to return a value and/or an error message, whereas std::optional is better suited for returning a value and/or null.

 - Rather than using std::pair for multiple return values, we use our own Result class, because 'ret.err' and 'ret.value' is bit more readabile than 'ret.first' and 'ret.second'